MartinBuessemeyer/Efficient-Image-Super-Resolution/README.md

 ## How to execute

 1. Run the container.
-The following steps should be exuted inside the enroot continer.
+The following steps should be executed inside the enroot container.

 2. Adjust the `src/run.sh`.
 You can find all the available options in the `src/options.py`.